 Share Image is the image that will display on social media when you share that Showit’s Page URL (address, link).
 Unlike WordPress websites, setting a Share image for pages created with the Showit editor is different than setting a Share image for your WordPress-powered blog posts.
 To set a shared image for any of your WordPress-powered blog posts you will need to set a Featured Image while editing your Blog post and via your WordPress dashboard.

 PRO TIP: Make sure to tailor and fill in all of these details to fit your business before launching your website.
 It’s super important to know that you can come back to these settings at any time you need, and make changes and adjustments as you see fit.

 If you purchase a Showit website template, you will notice – all SEO settings are empty.
 These settings are left out on purpose, so you can tailor them to your business and fill them by yourself.
 And, not to mention, no one can craft SEO settings for your business better than you!

-2 | How to Organize Layers for your Showit Website and impact on SEO
+2 | How to Organize Layers for your Showit Website and Impact on SEO

-Unlike other platforms and since Showit is so specific, another thing to pay attention to is how the layers are ordered or laid out.
+Unlike other platforms and since Showit is so specific, another thing to pay attention to is how layers are ordered or laid out.

 However, don’t get scared – this doesn’t mean you will need to do any coding at all!
 Showit made this super easy to do – by dragging and dropping your layers within Showit!
 How easy is that!
-Note: There might be some exceptions to this rule – some designs elements need to appear above other elements.
+Note: There might be some exceptions to this rule – some design elements need to appear above other elements.